pythonarcade/arcade/doc/_archive/install/obsolete.rst

 `currently supported by the PSF`_.

 You are strongly encouraged to upgrade to one of the versions listed at the link above, with the exception of 3.11 or later.
-Some of arcade's dependencies have not yet been ported for those versions.
+Some of Arcade's dependencies have not yet been ported for those versions.

 If you absolutely cannot upgrade to Python 3.9 or later, you can try using an